Novi Review: What We Know So Far

 There’s no denying the sheer level of determination behind this project, which has had to overcome considerable resistance even before going out to the consumer base for judgment.

-The controversy has mainly surrounded the currency rather than the wallet itself.
+The controversy has mainly surrounded the Diem currency, rather than the wallet itself.
 The Novi app also appears to do what it sets out to do - making something that is as easy to use as Apple Pay, but with the majority of benefits that a blockchain-based system can offer.

 Compared with the Wild West reputation that the crypto world currently enjoys (not without some justification), a family-friendly version could be just what is required to normalize the use of crypto across the standard financial consuming public.